-If you have bought a place in Switzerland, or your rented place doesn’t come with communications costs included, you might be able to get existing services transferred to your name if they are connected.
-If not, you will need to arrange connection yourself through Swiss telecommunications providers.
+If you have bought a place in Switzerland, or your rented place doesn’t come with communications costs included, you might also be able to get existing services transferred to your name if they are connected.
+If not, you need to arrange connection yourself through Swiss telecommunications providers.

 - Electricity in Switzerland

 - Mobile phones in Switzerland

 - Main internet, phone and TV suppliers in Switzerland

 Electricity in Switzerland

 The voltage in Switzerland is similar to that of most other European countries; 230V/50 Hz.
 If you wish to connect non-European devices to the main power you may need to purchase an adapter.

 There are several Swiss electric companies to choose from: